oddy-boop/Edusync-git/src/supabase/policies.md

   ADD CONSTRAINT attendance_records_marked_by_teacher_auth_id_fkey
   FOREIGN KEY (marked_by_teacher_auth_id) REFERENCES auth.users(id) ON DELETE SET NULL;

--- NEW in v2.8: Add columns to app_settings for website content management ALTER TABLE public.app_settings
+-- NEW in v2.8 & 2.9: Add columns to app_settings for website content management
+ALTER TABLE public.app_settings
   ADD COLUMN IF NOT EXISTS school_slogan TEXT,
   ADD COLUMN IF NOT EXISTS about_history_mission TEXT, ADD COLUMN IF NOT EXISTS about_vision TEXT,
+  ADD COLUMN IF NOT EXISTS about_core_values TEXT,
-  ADD COLUMN IF NOT EXISTS about_core_values TEXT;
+  ADD COLUMN IF NOT EXISTS about_history_image_url TEXT;

 -- ================================================================================================
 -- Section 3: Helper Functions (with Security Hardening)